TEXTS AS BODIES - BODIES AS TEXTS

 mit Tobias Wieland

-No prior reading is required.
-We will dive into key passages together, discuss their implications, and—through movement and play—bring them to life in ways that are intellectually stimulating and physically engaging.
-For those who prefer to prepare in advance, the English text is attached.
+What to prepare? – No prior reading is required.
+We will dive into key passages of the text provided by the host together, discuss their implications, and—through movement and play—bring them to life in ways that are intellectually stimulating and physically engaging.

 Das IKSK-Seminar ist ein zweisprachiger Raum.
 Alle Varianten von Deutsch und Englisch sind willkommen.
 Ein passives Verständnis beider Sprachen reicht aus.